VolksEEG/VolksEEG/README.md

+*The VolksEEG project will culminate in the creation of an open-source electroencephalogram (EEG) machine, fully-functional for clinical use.
-*VolksEEG will be the first open-source medical device to receive clearance by the USA FDA, and CE marking (the equivalent of FDA clearance in the EU).*
+The device will obtain clearance by the USA FDA, and CE marking (the equivalent of FDA clearance in the EU).
+Currently, no other open-source electronic medical device has full regulatory clearance.*

 *All hardware and software designs will be freely available ([free as in speech and as in beer](https://www.howtogeek.com/howto/31717/what-do-the-phrases-free-speech-vs.-free-beer-really-mean)).*

-*We intend VolksEEG to be the first in a line of open-source medical devices that will dramatically improve the world of medicine.*
+*We intend VolksEEG to be the first in a line of open-source medical devices that can dramatically improve the world of medicine.*

 Here is a video showing the real-time display of 32 waveform channels, from a UI proof-of-concept application: